The Authentic Australian Labradoodle

 is now the Australian Cobberdog

 The Authentic Australian Labradoodle has had a name change and is now known as the Australian Cobbadog.
-The breed consists of a cross between a Labrador Retriever, Poodle, Irish Water Spaniel, IRISH Soft Coated Wheaten and English and American Cocker Spaniel.
-The diversity of these blood lines have the potential to safeguard the breed from genetic health problems and inbreeding.
+The breed consists of a cross between a Lab, Poodle, Irish Water Spaniel, IRISH Soft Coated Wheaten, and English and American Cocker Spaniel.
+The diversity of these bloodlines have the potential to safeguard the breed from genetic health problems and inbreeding.

 More Reliably Low to Non-Shedding Dogs and Allergy Friendly

 Today, Australian Labradoodles are wonderful, intelligent dogs with lush coats and are more reliably low to non-shedding dogs and allergy friendly than other types of Labradoodles such as first-generation Lab/Poodle crosses, or first-generation crosses bred back to Poodles.
 Even when the other types of Labradoodles are bred on for generations, the result is not an Australian Labradoodle.